liuhanzuo/DBpj2/README.md

 $ make check-tests-details
 ```

 You may fail on some tests.
 If their name are all start with `Project`, don't worry, they will be passed if you correctly complete your project.
-But if you fail on other tests, please check your steps, and contact with the TA.
+But if you fail on other tests, please first check your steps, and then contact with the TA.

 ### Project 1